lvl1/courses/salt-cloud-minion-deployment-part2.md

     droplet-name
     Rejected Keys:

-Now we need to have the master accept the minion’s public keys:
+Now we need to have the master accept the minion's public keys:

-    salt-key -a ‘droplet-name’
+    salt-key -a 'droplet-name'

 Now that we have accepted the minion, we can check that it responds.
-The ‘*’ means “all minions” and can be substituted for any specific minion name:
+The '*' means "all minions" and can be substituted for any specific minion name:

     salt '*' test.ping